 A Hot Summer Afternoon at Zoo Tampa

-Zoo Tampa is a small 63 acre non profit zoo in Tampa, Florida.
-Although not the biggest, nor best zoo I have visited, there are several unique exhibits.
-The highlight is Safari Africa, a beautiful portion of the zoo which features: giraffes, elephants, zebras, rhinos, okapi, cheetahs, and meerkats.
+Zoo Tampa (formerly Lowery Park Zoo) is a small 63 acre non profit zoo.
+Although not the biggest, nor best zoo I have visited, there are several unique exhibits which make it worth a place on your Bay area bucket list.
+The highlight is Safari Africa, a beautiful exhibit which features: giraffes, elephants, zebras, rhinos, okapi, cheetahs, and meerkats.
 All the animals in this section have a nice big free roaming space available.
-Lots of great picture opportunities here as well!
+Mike and I have lived in the Bay area for 3 years and had a membership here for 2 of the years.
+This is on our weekend rotation of things to do when we do not feel like traveling or driving all the way to the beaches.
+We visit mostly to get in some morning exercise (before the extreme heat hits) and also to see the nice exhibits.

 Safari Africa